 My Mother, Mary Keith, in Florida in her Teens

 Mary Keith Holding a Fish

 The Motel, One of Many

 When my mother was a teenager, she and her friend Ellissha would take the train from Rome, Georgia down to Miami, and stay the summers with Ellissha’s Florida relatives.
-My mother told me they would have shoe boxes full of Fried Chicken, and Pimiento Cheese Sandwiches made by my Grandmother and Ellissha’s mother, Florence, to eat on the train.
+My mother told me they would carry shoe boxes full of Fried Chicken, and Pimiento Cheese Sandwiches made by my Grandmother and Ellissha’s mother, Florence, to eat on the train.

 I remember when we could park cars on the beach